Families

 Eric Woolliscroft

-Eric was born was the eldest son of Joseph was introduced to the world of music at a very young age.
-As a six-year-old he was taken to rehearsals of the NSSO by his dad, the bassoonist.
-He played percussion with the NSSO and performed his first concert with orchestra in 1948.
+Eric was the eldest son of Joseph and was introduced to the world of music at a very young age.
+As a 6-year-old he was taken to rehearsals of the NSSO by his dad, the bassoonist.
+He played percussion with the NSSO and performed his first concert with orchestra at the age if 22 in 1948.
 He went on to play professionally with the HallĂ© Orchestra.
 During his 29 years with the HallĂ© he was invited to play at NSSO concerts many times.
 Eric died at the age of 75 in 2001.

 Eric Woolliscroft on timps at NSSO Concert